epmoyer/FuzzyPint/README.md

 >>>
 ```

-Notice that FuzzyPint has calculated the resulting (propagated) error for you.
+Notice that FuzzyPint has calculated the resulting (propagated) error margin.
 The units are in "volt / ohms" so let's convert that to milliwatts...

 ```
 >>> p